WICG/shared-storage/README.md

 ## Possibilities for extension

-### Allowing a _k_-anonymous URL as output
+### Allowing noised data as output to the embedder

-We could allow selecting a URL (and returning an [opaque URL](https://github.com/shivanigithub/fenced-frame/blob/master/OpaqueSrc.md)) without providing a list of possible urls.
-Additional restrictions would be required: e.g. _k_-anonymity or maximum _k_ bits of custom data in the URL, and having the URL loaded by a CDN trusted to perform no event-level logging.
-This may be useful for [TURTLEDOVE](https://github.com/WICG/turtledove) / [FLEDGE](https://github.com/WICG/turtledove/blob/master/FLEDGE.md).
+We could consider allowing the worklet to send data directly to the embedder, with some local differential privacy guarantees.
+These might look similar to the differential privacy protections that we apply to aggregate reporting.

 ### Interactions between worklets